Keyboard shortcuts

 Synopsis

-program and will discuss the anatomy of a basic C++ program and using the CMake build system. - Project: Guessing Game, is the first project chapter where you will build a simple 'number guessing game'.
+2. Project: Guessing Game, is the first project chapter where you will build a simple 'number guessing game'.
 This will introduce you to compiling and building a C++ program and utilising various pieces from C++ at a high level, with later chapters offering more details.

 Planned

-- Custom Types explores how to create more powerful custom types and how to manage the lifetime of data.
+2. Custom Types explores how to create more powerful custom types and how to manage the lifetime of data.

-- Error Handling will look at the various ways to verify the correctness of your programs at compile time.
+3. Error Handling will look at the various ways to verify the correctness of your programs at compile time.
 We will also look at recovering from errors to prevent crashes.

-- In Functional Language Features we will look
+5. In Functional Language Features we will look

-- Appendices, The appendices hold extra information may be of use to the reader but do
+9. The appendices hold extra information may be of use to the reader but do not fit in elsewhere in the book.

-- A - Keywords
+• A - Operators

-- C - Standard Versions
+• C - Standard Versions

-- D - Compilation Pipeline
+• D - Compilation Pipeline

-- F - Compiler Vendors
+• F - Compiler Vendors

 Possible Future Chapters

-- IO Project, will look at utilising ideas from previous chapters in order to build a
+• IO Project, will look at utilising ideas from previous chapters in order to build a tool that replicates a subset of the functionality of the command line tool grep.

-. - Algorithms, will showcase a few of the common algorithms available in the C++ standard library and they can be used to manipulate any of the standard containers in an expressive and generic manner.
+• Algorithms, will showcase a few of the common algorithms available in the C++ standard library and they can be used to manipulate any of the standard containers in an expressive and generic manner.
 We will also cover the concept of a range and a view and how they allow use to write composable algorithms.

-- Improved IO Project, will look at improving our IO project from Chapter 11 by utilising the standard algorithms.
+• Improved IO Project, will look at improving our IO project from Chapter 11 by utilising the standard algorithms.

-- Object Orientated Programming In C++, covers C++ support for write object orientated code and how it contrasts to the rest of the languages features and object oriented principles you may be familiar with from other languages.
+• Object Orientated Programming In C++, covers C++ support for write object orientated code and how it contrasts to the rest of the languages features and object oriented principles you may be familiar with from other languages.

-- Date, Time and Localization, introduces C++ support for working with time and dates how to change the locale currently being used to express said times and dates.
+• Date, Time and Localization, introduces C++ support for working with time and dates how to change the locale currently being used to express said times and dates.

 There is no wrong way to read this book: if you want to skip ahead, go for it!
 You might have to jump back to earlier chapters if you experience any confusion.
 But do whatever works for you.